PATRIC3/p3_docs/docroot/user_guides/services/sars_cov_2_assembly_annotation_service.md

 Pre-populated with the appropriate taxonomy ID for SARS-CoV-2.

 ### My Label
-User-provided name for the results
+User-provided name to uniquely identify the results.

 ### Output Folder
 The workspace folder where results will be placed.

-### Output Name
-Name used to uniquely identify results.

 ## Output Results
 ![Comprehensive Genome Analysis Output Files](../images/cga_service_output_files.png)